 As time progressed, their growth as composers expanded to include a song sung as if the protagonist is either speaking to himself, as if into a mirror, or consoling a dear friend.
-In their 1966 classic “For No One,” instead of the third party comforting his friend with the words “she loves you,” he sadly informs him that there is “no sign of love” remaining in the eyes of the woman in question.
+In their 1966 classic “For No One,” the singer is recognizing that there is “no sign of love” remaining in the eyes of the woman in question.
 The overall results were such that author John Robertson, in his book “The Complete Guide To The Music Of The Beatles,” accurately referred to the song as “another remarkable McCartney ballad, melodically sophisticated and lyrically mature.”
 There can hardly be found a reviewer to disagree.

 As was his habit, Paul took advantage of a Beatle-less vacation out of the country and, while away, found the atmosphere perfect for writing a song.
 (See “Things We Said Today” and “Yesterday” for other vacation-inspired compositions.)
 “I wrote that on a skiing holiday in Switzerland, in a hired chalet amongst the snow,” he remembered in 1984.
 This vacation took place in March of 1966 with girlfriend Jane Asher in Klosters, Switzerland where they rented a chalet about half a mile from town.

 In the book “Anthology,” Paul goes into greater detail: “I was in Switzerland on my first skiing holiday.
 I’d done a bit of skiing in ‘Help!’ and quite liked it, so I went back and ended up in a little bathroom in a Swiss chalet writing ‘For No One.’
 I remember the descending bass-line trick that it’s based on, and I remember the character in the song – the girl putting on her make-up...That's often when I write stuff, on holiday.
 I'm just sort of relaxed and there's maybe not much to do.”

 Past interviews from Paul hint at more than just a fictional character for the woman in the song.
 Steve Turner’s book “A Hard Day’s Write” relates: “In an early interview, Paul said that it was all about his own experience of living with a woman when he was fresh from leaving home.
 Later he was less specific, saying that he was thinking only of the character of a typical working girl.”
-One may speculate that his three-year relationship with Dot Rhone was the experience used as inspiration for “For No One,” but speculation is probably all that it will ever be.
-His recollections have apparently become cloudier as time has gone on, his book “Many Years From Now” has him relating: “I suspect it was about another argument.
+One may speculate that his three-year relationship with Dot Rhone was the experience used as inspiration for “For No One,” but later insights from McCartney appear to point in another direction.
+His book “Many Years From Now,” for instance, has him relating: "I suspect it was about another argument.
 I don’t have easy relationships with women, I never have.
-I talk too much truth.”
+I talk too much truth."

-Originally titled “Why Did It Die?,” it appears to have been written solely by Paul.
-John himself confirms this assumption in his 1972 “Hit Parader” magazine interview when asked about the authorship of the song.
+It appears that this was completely a Paul composition without any input from his songwriting partner.
+Lennon himself confirms this assumption in his 1972 “Hit Parader” magazine interview when asked about the authorship of the song.
 “Paul.
 Another of his I really liked,” he stated.
 He continued to praise the song in his 1980 “Playboy” magazine interview where he states: “One of my favorite pieces of his, too.
 That and ‘Here, There And Everywhere.’
-A nice piece of work, I think,”
+A nice piece of work, I think.”

 “Occasionally we’d have an idea for some new kind of instrumentation, particularly for solos,” relates Paul.
 “On ‘For No One,’ I was interested in the French horn; because it was an instrument I’d always loved from when I was a kid.
 It’s a beautiful sound, so I went to George Martin and said, ‘How can we go about this?’
 And he said, ‘Well, let me get the very finest.’
 That was one of the great things about George.
 He knew how to obtain the best musicians and would suggest getting them.
 On this occasion he suggested Alan Civil, who, like all these great blokes, looks quite ordinary at the session – but plays like an angel.”

 Alan Civil was the principal horn player in the New Philharmonia Orchestra, joining the BBC Symphony Orchestra later that year where he stayed for 22 years.
 “George Martin rang me up,” Alan remembers, “and said ‘We want a French horn obbligato on a Beatles song.
 Can you do it?’
 I knew George from his very early days at EMI because I’d been doing a lot of freelance work then.
 So I turned up at Abbey Road and all the bobbysoxers were hanging around outside and trying to look through the windows.”
 This session was on May 19th, 1966, in EMI Studio Three starting at 7 pm, Alan recording his French horn part onto the only open track on the new four-track tape, this being track two.

 He continues: “I thought the song was called ‘For Number One’ because I saw ‘For No One’ written down somewhere.
 Anyway, they played the existing tape to me, which was complete, and I thought it had been recorded in rather bad musical style, in that it was ‘in the cracks,’ neither B-flat nor B-major.
 This posed a certain difficulty in tuning my instrument.
 Paul said ‘We want something there.
 Can you play something that fits in?’
 It was rather difficult to actually understand exactly what they wanted so I made something up which was middle register, a baroque style solo.
 I played it several times, each take wiping out the previous attempt.”

 Alan not only played his designated solo in the fourth verse, but he also reprised it in the sixth verse as well.
 With one final ending note at the conclusion of the song, Alan was done for the day, the four-hour session ending at 11 pm.
-He was reportedly paid about 50 pounds for his work on this session (equivalent to around 1000 pounds in 2022), not to mention the coveted prize of receiving an actual credit on the back cover of a Beatles album, something almost no one could boast of up to this time.
+He was paid 52 pounds and ten shillings for his work on this session (equivalent to around 1000 pounds in 2022), not to mention the coveted prize of receiving an actual credit on the back cover of a Beatles album, something almost no one could boast of up to this time.